lskatz/Kalamari/paper/mra.md

 ## Announcement

-Public Health laboratories sequence microbial pathogens daily for genomic epidemiology, i.e., to track pathogen spread [@armstrong2019pathogen].
+Public Health laboratories sequence microbial pathogens daily for many applications including genomic epidemiology [@armstrong2019pathogen], species identification [@lindsey2023rapid], and metagenomic analysis [@huang2017metagenomics].
 Relevant databases exist such as RefSeq [@o2016reference] or The Genome Taxonomy Database (GTDB) [@parks2022gtdb].
 However, due to their so comprehensive nature, they are disadvantageous for our specific purposes: